 - We’ve pulled together a list of organisations in Frome and beyond who can support young people who might need mental health advice, information or help.

 - We’ve developed a page of information on workplace stress management and mental health.

-- We’ve worked with DEKA to ensure there are opportunities in Frome for people to learn to run or to run more.
+- We’ve worked with various groups in Frome to ensure there are opportunities in Frome for people to learn to run or to run more.

 - We’ve outdoor gym equipment that’s free for people to use – you can find this on the Old Showfield.
-More information about Frome’s Outdoor Gym here.
+Find out more about Frome’s Outdoor Gym here.